honeycombio/refinery/refinery_config.md

 - Type: `duration`
 - Default: `15s`

+### `EnableTraceLocality`

+`EnableTraceLocality` controls whether all spans that belongs to the same trace are sent to a single Refinery for processing.

+If `true`, Refinery's will route all spans that belongs to the same trace to a single peer.

+- Eligible for live reload.
+- Type: `bool`

 ### `HealthCheckTimeout`

 `HealthCheckTimeout` Controls the maximum duration allowed for collection health checks to complete.